rukai/cargo-run-wasm/readme.md

 * issues with mismatches between wasm-bindgen versions
 * issues with keeping a stable interface with the wasm app
 * gives the idea that the command is compatible with every project that uses wasm which is not the case.

+## Configuration

+If you wish to set custom css, do so in the string argument to `run_wasm_with_css`.

+However it is not possible to set custom html from cargo-run-wasm, instead any DOM elements you require should be created from within your crate or example using [web-sys](https://docs.rs/web-sys/latest/web_sys/struct.Document.html#method.create_element) or another crate.
+The reasoning is that in the case an example requires custom HTML it will probably:

+* require HTML that is unique to that example while cargo-run-wasm is only capable of global settings
+* require web-sys or similar to interact with the DOM at runtime anyway

 ## MSRV